withdave/qlik-icon-generator/README.md

 * Updated wbl file to include correct references for editing in the dev-hub
 * Add reference back to GitHub for future versions
 * Tidied unwanted system files and gitignore
+* Renamed plugin to align repository, estension and intended purpose

 ## v2.0